 Financial, Billing and Insurance Information

-Our goal at Skagit Valley Hospital is to ensure that your hospital bill is processed correctly and in a timely manner.
+Our goal at Skagit Regional Health is to ensure that your hospital bill is processed correctly and in a timely manner.
 Our Business Office works with other hospital departments to gather information needed to process your claim.
 We also need your help.
 Please make sure you have given us the correct insurance information and respond promptly to requests for additional information, either from us or from your insurance plan.

 Understanding Your Hospital Bill